okiabrian123/prototype_for_resort_apps_ai_integrate/README.md

 ## Current Status

 This is a **60% complete prototype** created as a proof of concept for a freelance project bid.
-The UI components are mostly complete and functional, but the backend integration is still in progress.
+The UI components are mostly complete and functional, and significant backend functionality has been implemented, including partial AI chatbot integration.

 Potential clients can experience the visual design and user flow directly in their browser.

-The frontend (UI) is nearly complete and functional, while the backend services are partially implemented but not yet fully integrated.
+The backend services are partially integrated but require further configuration for full functionality.

 ## Key Features Implemented

-### UI Components (Mostly Complete)
+### UI Components (Complete)
 - [x] Splash screen with fade animation
 - [x] Home screen with resort promotions
 - [x] Booking chat interface design
 - [x] Order history screen
 - [x] Notification system UI
-- [ ] Real-time house availability integration
-- [ ] Booking confirmation and data storage integration

-### Backend Components (Partially Implemented)
+### Backend Components (Partially Complete)
 - [x] Basic API structure with Go/Gin
 - [x] Database setup with SQLite
 - [x] Data models for houses and bookings
-- [ ] Full AI chatbot integration
+- [x] AI chatbot integration with OpenAI API
+- [x] Function calling for house listings
+- [x] Booking data processing and storage
 - [ ] Complete booking management API
 - [ ] Property management data integration